obsoletedevelopment/Invincible-browser/invinciable browser/README.txt

 added reopen last page

 ver 2:
-begin transition to using google api with a custom ui with all the features you love
+begin transition to using google api with a custom ui with all the features you love!